s-h-telgerd/kademlia_dht/README.md

 # Protocol Optimisation
 ### K Index
-- To cover more nodes on a bucket with logical distance 1, k_rate, Exponential growth rate, leverages the k_index based on domain lenght.
+- To cover more nodes on a bucket with logical distance 1, k_rate, Exponential growth rate, leverages the k_index based on domain length.
 ```sh
 if domain is root=[] return k_index
 else if last member of domain is 0 return k_index